 Your abdominals are what allow you to sit straight, stand upright, and pretty much function as an able-bodied person.
 Core strength is also incredibly important to your overall balance and mobility because those muscles attach to your hips and pelvis.

 Balance and mobility are vital to staying healthy and fit into your golden years.
 Poor balance is a leading cause of falls and fractures while staying mobile and able allows you to perform bone-healthy weight-bearing exercises.

-We love weight bearing exercises because they are great for building and maintaining bone density, and are simple and effective!
-These exercises are also low-impact, which makes them more suitable for people suffering from osteoporosis.
+We love weight-bearing exercises because they are great for building and maintaining bone density, and often don’t require a gym or fitness equipment.
+These exercises are also low impact, which makes them more suitable for people suffering from osteoporosis.

-By practicing the perfect plank, you will also be slowly improving your balance and posture.
+In this post, I’m going to teach you about one of my favorite osteoporosis-friendly exercises — the plank!
+By practicing the perfect plank, you will slowly improve your balance and posture.
 And the best part is, you can do these exercises in the comfort of your own home.
-Plus, you don’t need a bunch of equipment.

 In the following exercises I use: